Aritmethic lattices of $\SO(1,n)$ and units of group rings

 As $G$ is metabelian, (2) implies (1) is a consequence of a theorem of Withcomb \cite{Whitcomb1968} (see also \cite[Corollary~14.2.6]{Passman1977}).

-(4) implies (3) By Theorem \ref{good}, $\widehat N$ is torsion free.
+(4) implies (3) By Theorem \ref{good}, $\widehat N$ is torsion-free.
 Consider the following commutative diagram

-Since $\widehat N$ is torsion free, the restriction of the lower map to $H$ is injective, and so $H$ is isomorphic to a subgroup of $G$.
-In particular, $H$ satisfies the hypotheses of the theorem and so has a torsion free complement $M$ whose profinite completion $\widehat M$ is torsion free.
+Since $\widehat N$ is torsion-free, the restriction of the lower map to $H$ is injective, and so $H$ is isomorphic to a subgroup of $G$.
+In particular, $H$ satisfies the hypotheses of the theorem and so has a torsion-free complement $M$ whose profinite completion $\widehat M$ is torsion-free.
 Therefore, by symmetry $G$ is isomorphic to a subgroup of $H$.
 This implies that $G$ and $H$ are isomorphic. \end{proofof}

 \begin{rem} The converse of Lemma~\ref{ExceptionalComponents} holds, i.e. every pair $A$ and $G$ appearing in the lemma satisfy the hypothesis of the lemma. \Cref{WCLemma} displays the non-commutative Wedderburn components of the group algebras for all the groups in the lemma.
 This can be verified for most groups using the GAP package \texttt{Wedderga}.
 For example one can compute the Wedderburn components of $\Q G$ for $G=\SG[72,37]$ with the following calculation: